 What is a Mortgage Broker?

-A mortgage broker is someone or group that is an independent agent for the mortgage loan borrower as well as the lender.
-A mortgage broker coordinates things between you and your lender, which can be one of the following: a credit union, bank, trust company, finance company, mortgage corporation or even an individual, private investor.
-Acting as a facilitator between you and your lender, your mortgage broker can match you with a credit union, bank, trust company, finance company, mortgage corporation or even an individual, private investor.
-You use a mortgage broker to examine your financial situation and lead you to the lender who has the right mortgage loan for you.
-From application to closing, your mortgage broker works with you: offering your application to a number of lenders, and coordinating the process with the lender through to closing.
-The broker receives a commission from the borrower upon closing.
+A mortgage broker is a person or firm that is an independent agent for the mortgage loan borrower as well as the lender.
+Your mortgage broker will stand as coordinator between you and the lending institution; which can be a credit union, bank, trust company, finance company, mortgage corporation or even a private investor.
+Which lender offers the loan programs that fits your needs?
+A mortgage broker will guide you to the best fit.
+You deliver your mortgage application to your broker, who submits it to a number of lenders.
+Your mortgage broker then assists your work with the lender chosen until the closing of the loan.
+The broker gets a commission from the borrower upon closing.